-Strickland Park (0,30 acre)
+Strickland Park (0.30 acre)

 This is a small neighborhood park and playground which is surrounded by residential property.
 It also provides access to a hiking trail, which connects with the trail located on Minor Hill.
-This park is in line for some new playground equipment and some shady perennial beds.
-A hostas garden has been started.
+This park is in need of some additional playground equipment along with a smaller shelter with picnic tables.
 CODE: NP/P